gamemgh/gamemgh.github.io/Web/content/docs/_index.md

 # %title%
 To contribute, site and/or documentation improvements, visit [this repository](https://github.com/gamemgh/gamemgh.github.io).

+Note: You can also use the in-game contextual help system (CHS) to get shortcuts of a specific part / game by pressing `Alt+H` anywhere in the game.

 ## Installation
 The game is portable, and you do not need a massive set of libraries to install.
 In most cases, you can run the game almost immediately after you have downloaded.
 The following is a list of information should the installation failures have occurred.
 {{< tab name="Windows" id="win" >}}